 We invite you to study in English at the International School of Agricultural Sciences at the Robert H. Smith Faculty of Agriculture, Food and Environment of the Hebrew University of Jerusalem, one of the world's leading institutions.
 The Faculty of Agriculture is the only institution in Israel offering MSc degrees in plant sciences, nutritional sciences, animal sciences, environmental quality sciences, and viticulture and enology.
 The International MSc programs lead to fully-accredited, world-recognized Hebrew University degrees.

-The International School offers four 12-month programs and one two-year program, detailed below:
+The International School offers four 12-month non-thesis degree programs:

 Plant Sciences; Environmental Quality Sciences; Nutritional Sciences; Animal Sciences